Boston Terrier

 A breed standard is the guideline which describes the ideal characteristics, temperament and appearance including the correct colour of a breed and ensures that the breed is fit for function.
 Absolute soundness is essential.
 Breeders and judges should at all times be careful to avoid obvious conditions or exaggerations which would be detrimental in any way to the health, welfare or soundness of this breed.

 From time to time certain conditions or exaggerations may be considered to have the potential to affect dogs in some breeds adversely, and judges and breeders are requested to refer to Breed Watch information related to this breed for details of any such current issues.
 If a feature or quality is desirable it should only be present in the right measure.
-However, if a dog possesses a feature, characteristic or colour described as highly undesirable, it must not be rewarded in the show ring.
+However, if a dog possesses a feature, characteristic or colour described as unacceptable, it must not be rewarded in the show ring.

 General appearance